microsoftgraph/msgraph-sample-pythondjangoapp/README.md

 ---
 # Build Python Django apps with Microsoft Graph

-This module uses Microsoft Graph to access data in Office 365 by building a Python Django web application using the Azure AD v2 authentication endpoint to access data in Office 365.
+This sample uses Microsoft Graph to access data in Office 365 by building a Python Django web application using the Azure AD v2 authentication endpoint.

 - [Python Microsoft Graph tutorial](https://docs.microsoft.com/graph/tutorials/python)

 ## Prerequisites
+- [Python](https://www.python.org/) (with [pip](https://pypi.org/project/pip/)) installed on your development machine.
+If you do not have Python, visit the previous link for download options. (**Note:** This tutorial was written with Python version 3.8.2 and Django version 3.7.9.
+The steps in this guide may work with other versions, but that has not been tested.)
 - Either a personal Microsoft account with a mailbox on Outlook.com, or a Microsoft work or school account.

 If you don't have a Microsoft account, there are a couple of options to get a free account: